akpahari03/Chat-App/README.md

 # Chat-App
-Chat App with Google Gemini
+Chat App with integration of Google Gemini